namuan/api-tools-web/README.md

 - [ ] Store links, brief description and categories in database
 - [ ] Store Screenshot for each website in database
 - [ ] Check if Github and mark link as OpenSource (Github)
+- [ ] Generate Markdown page entries for each tool
+- [ ] Customise Hugo theme to display tools with pagination
+- [ ] Domain and publish

 ## Reference Websites